 What Do You Like to Do?

 You’ll see in our workout programs, both Resistance Band and Weight Training, that we incorporate Biking and walking/running into them.
 You may like other activities such as volleyball, pickleball, golf, tennis, surfing, dancing, etc. Those are wonderfully enjoyable things to do.
+Learning how to get back in shape at 50 plus is about getting your heart rate up.

 But be honest with yourself.
 If you like to play golf as an example, great!
 But it is not a replacement for 30+ minutes of getting your heart rate up so make sure you do something else for that purpose like brisk walking, hiking or eventually running.
 On the other hand, depending on if you play doubles or singles, and at what level you play, tennis may be perfect.
 Choose something that pushes your heart rate up to at least the Moderate Exercise Intensity zone.
 And, an activity where you can push yourself into the Vigorous Exercise Intensity zone when you’re ready.
 Remember, you can use a heart rate monitor like the Fitbit Charge 3.